As Nicholas dissipates, two more named storms could develop this weekend

 System to spin up by Eastern Seaboard

 For days, a lobe of spin has been daintily whirling around and minding its own business north of the Bahamas.
 Water vapor data from satellites shows the system is marked by a concentrated pocket of moisture, illustrating a saturated atmosphere.
-Visible satellite imagery shows a healthy arc of convection, or shower and thunderstorm activity, tracing around the center of nascent low pressure
+Visible satellite imagery shows a healthy arc of convection, or shower and thunderstorm activity, tracing around the center of nascent low pressure.

 It also appeared the system had healthy upper-level outflow, meaning air exiting thunderstorms at high altitudes as “exhaust” is easily evacuated from the center.
 This outflow allows more air to be drawn in at the low levels, permitting the system to intensify.